Introduction:

 Our

-earth.
-In so doing, we recognize that all phenomena and problems
+a sustainable earth.
+In so doing, we recognize that all

-and innovation from within our group as well as from around the
+from within our group as well as from around the world,

 society, and the general public in hopes of creating paradigm